 Word Count: 500-750 words… or more if you want!

 First and foremost!!
 Hope you like the movies.
 Take the notes of your TA, and use them to guide you on your work.
 Keep improving!

-Pump Up The Volume (1990) – yep.
+Pump Up The Volume (1990) and Gattaca (1997) – yep.
 Old school.
 At least they’re not black & white.

 PLEASE READ THIS CAREFULLY!

-Word Count – 1000+ words.
+Word Count – 1000-1200 words total.

 Important note – know the character names, and info.
 It’s not Ethan Hawke, it’s Vincent.
 Etc. It’s not Christian Slater, it’s Mark (and his alter-ego,) etc.

 The only unacceptable answer is: I don’t like/watch these kind of movies.